icook/unification-proposal/README.md

 Proposed Implementation
 =======================

+> ### Note
-*Note*: These ideas still all very green, and very open to suggestions and changes.
-This is basically a brain dump, and an ideal *end point*.
+> These ideas still all very green, and open to suggestions and changes.
+This
+> is basically a brain dump, and an ideal *end point*.

 Feature Summary
 ---------------